Egyptian Shoes and Sandals

 Ancient Egyptian Costumes Paper Dolls, by Tom Tierney (1997).

 Women's Work: The First 20,000 Years : Women, Cloth, and Society in Early Times, by Elizabeth Wayland Barber (1995).
-Not for kids, but an interested high schooler could read it.
+Harder going, but an interested high schooler could read it.
 Fascinating ideas about the way people made cloth in ancient times, and why it was that way.